Used with permission

 Bliss Now: The Guide of a Jovial & Passionate Hermit

-This hermit seeks, first, theosis, union with God, That Which Is, through kenosis, a gradual emptying of self, surrender.
+This active contemplative seeks, first, theosis, union with God, That Which Is, through kenosis, a gradual emptying of self, surrender.
 He flees not from the world, but more deeply into it.
 True love, true passion, always involves more than one--other persons, animals, plants, Creation--wherein this engagement changes both, in vulnerability, and then, re-creation of newness in the One.

 I know that others fail to understand this call, and, mock it, in fact, as the delusions of a mad man.
 Why?
 Because they fear the death and new life to which this witness points.
 Like ice-cold water landing on one unexpectedly, it brings one to attention, if only for a minute.
 Sometimes, he or she likes not what he or she sees in themselves.